 Small-Group Teaching can be overwhelming to figure out how to manage it all.
 Below I talk about how I used small group teaching in my math class.

 Curriculum Maps created at the beginning of the year help you to think more constructively about how to layout your year.
 When you can think about your year without the stressors of all that is going on in your classroom, you can be more subjective about how much time you need to spend on units and what activities you want to include.

-I wrote a whole blog post on curriculum mapping and how I structure planning for the entire year.
+You can read all about how to create a curriculum map for the entire year.
 I also videoed the process in case you are more of a visual learner.

 5. Allow Time for Catching Up AND Fun!

 As I mentioned above, create routines for making up work.
 If you have a routine or structure for handling students that didn’t get work completed on time, then you don’t have to worry about taking more time out of your day to give them more time to complete.